DARK WEB: John Titor, The Internet's Time Traveler

 Once the war is over, everyone is fully committed to getting along with one another and improving the world for everybody.

 That seems to be part of why John is posting now, because he wants to help people.
+He cares about saving lives and making the world a better place.

-And since John has all of this knowledge from the future, he feels like he's in a unique position to help those in our time.
+And since John has all of this knowledge knowledge from the future, he feels like he's in a unique position to help those in our time.

 After all, he knows what's coming so he can tell people how to prepare for or avoid the worst of the worst.
+As he puts it, the captain of the ship knows where the lifeboats are.

 But he can't stick around to advise people forever.
+Eventually, John needs to go home.

 So after five months of talking about the future, he puts up his final post, which once again includes a helpful tip.

-It's March 23rd, 2001, and his farewell message reads: Bring a can of gas with you when your car dies on the side of the road.
+It's March 23rd, 2001, and his farewell message reads, Bring a can of gas with you when your car dies on the side of the road.

-Basically, implying that we should expect people to get so violent and fearful that they won't stop and help us if we run out of gas.
+Basically implying that we should expect people to get so violent and fearful that they won't stop and help us if we run out of gas.

-After that, John is never heard from again,
+After that, John is never heard from again.

-which means his predictions are still very controversial, even to this day.
+Which means his predictions are still very controversial, even to this day.

 Some people still believe everything John said, and that by 2036, just 11 years from now, we'll be living in a world with renewable energy and a culture where bigotry is completely unacceptable.